metacrank/cognition/README.md

 and FLI library maintainers.
 Therefore, the end user does not need to worry about memory allocation while the implementation remains extremely simple.

+# Motivation
+This language was designed after I heard about stack based programming languages from my friend Matthew Hinton.
+I made it according to his description, and made choices along the way in the design process according to what I thought was logical.

 # Installation
 In the terminal:
 ``` sh